cisagov/FLAREclient-container/README.md

 7. OPTIONAL: Enter the desired description.

-8. Click the drop-down arrow for ‘Authorization’ and select “True”.
+8. Click the drop-down arrow for ‘Authorization’ and select “True”, if basic authentication is configured in the TAXII server.
+Select "False" if certificate authentication is configured in the TAXII server.

-9. Enter “admin” in the ‘Username’ field and appropriate password in ‘Password’ field, if basic authentication is configured in the TAXII server.
+9. Enter your username in the ‘Username’ field and appropriate password in ‘Password’ field, if basic authentication is configured in the TAXII server.
    If certificate authentication is configured in the TAXII server, do not enter username and password.

 10. Click the ‘ADD SERVER’ button.